Eric Smith (sportscaster)

 Since 2005, Smith has worked alongside Paul Jones during the radio broadcasts.
-From 2005-2014, Smith served as the colour commentator while Jones handled the play-by-play.
+From 2005 to 2014, Smith served as the colour commentator while Jones handled the play-by-play.
 From 2014 onwards, Smith moved to the play-by-play role while Jones switched to colour analyst.
 On June 15, 2020, Smith and Jones became co-hosts of a new afternoon sports talk show on Sportsnet 590, Smith & Jones.

 In addition to those duties, Smith hosts a weekly basketball show on the Fan 590, Hoops, which used to be simulcast on NBA TV Canada.
 Additionally, Smith is a columnist for Sportsnet.ca.

-Smith currently serves as one of the tennis play by play voices for the Rogers Cup (2015-present).
+Smith currently serves as one of the tennis play by play voices for the Rogers Cup (2015–present).
 He used to host Blue Jays Xpress, a Sportsnet 360 TV program that followed each Toronto Blue Jays' game.
+He is now the alternate play by play for the Blue Jays, filling in for Ben Shulman on Fan 590 during the latter's TV assignments.

 In 2012, Smith was the TV play-by-play voice for men's boxing on the Canadian Olympic Broadcast, at the London Summer Games.